What is a fraternity?

 How soon can a pledge expect to live in the chapter house?
 Are Brothers required to live in the house?

 Brothers can move into the house immediately based on availability, but if you are in Georgia Tech housing you are subject to their rules concerning payment of their fees, which are non-transferable.
-Living in the house is not required at any point, but is highly recommended for the full fraternal experience, and it is generally more convenient to live in the house.
+Living in the house is not required at any point, but is highly recommended for the full fraternal experience, and it is generally more convenient and affordable to live in the house.

 How is the chapter property cleaned and maintained?

 Brothers are required to clean the house based on our rotating work assignment system, which ensures shared responsibility by all members of the fraternity, not just pledges, in upkeep of our living space.
 General repairs are conducted by the chapter on a regular basis.
 For large-scale improvements and repairs, outside contractors are hired.

 What are the rules and policies of Delta Upsilon?

 The Georgia Tech Chapter of Delta Upsilon does not tolerate hazing of any kind, sexual harassment, or the abuse of alcohol or drugs.
 We have a Judicial Board whose sole purpose is to decide on disciplinary action for brothers who violate our Bylaws.